 CAN I USE GROUND TURKEY (OR GROUND PORK/BEEF) TO MAKE THESE LETTUCE WRAPS?
 LOTS of readers have made these with ground pork or turkey over the years without any trouble!

 WHAT’S THE BEST KIND OF LETTUCE FOR LETTUCE WRAPS?
-It’s totally personal preference, but butter lettuce, romaine, and iceberg are all nice.
-Butter lettuce is the most flexible (and doesn’t tend to break as much when you’re pulling leaves off the head of lettuce), but romaine and iceberg have a little more crunch if that’s something you like.
+It’s totally personal preference, but butter lettuce leaves, romaine, and iceberg are all nice.
+Butter lettuce is the most flexible (and doesn’t tend to break as much when you’re pulling leaves off the head of lettuce), but romaine lettuce leaves and iceberg have a little more crunchy texture if that’s something you like.
 (P.F.
-Chang’s uses iceberg on their popular lettuce wraps.)
+Chang’s uses iceberg lettuce cups for their popular lettuce wraps.)

 MAKE THESE LETTUCE WRAPS TO FIT YOUR DIET.
 If you don’t have any dietary restrictions, you can use soy sauce for this recipe.
 For a gluten-free option, we usually use tamari.
 If you need a paleo or soy-free option, coconut aminos works beautifully.